cuthbertLab/music21/music21/doc/html/_sources/moduleGraph.txt

 .. class:: GraphScatter(*args, **keywords)

-    Graph two parameters in a scatter plot
+    Graph two parameters in a scatter plot.
+Data representation is a list of points of values.

     .. image:: images/GraphScatter.*
         :width: 600

-    >>> from music21.graph import *
     >>> a = GraphScatter(doneAction=None)
     >>> data = [(x, x*x) for x in range(50)]
     >>> a.setData(data)